 They say Paris would be perfect without Parisians.
-“They” have clearly never heard of Paris Fashion Week, the one time of the year when this sleepy little village becomes inhabited by fresh, international blood, practically washing away its French inhabitants and transforming it into an outpost of New York.
-Personally, I thrive on this for exactly three days, up until the moment when I share my Le Progrès banquette with one to many Americans, all of which seem to have invisible loudspeakers tucked into their designer lapels.
+“They” have clearly never heard of Paris Fashion Week, the one time of the year when this sleepy little village is flooded by fresh international blood, practically annihilating its French inhabitants and transforming it into an outpost of New York.
+Personally, I thrive on this for exactly three days – up until the moment when I am forced share my Le Progrès banquette with one to many Americans, all of which seem to have invisible loudspeakers tucked into their designer lapels.
 Nonetheless, it is undoubtedly a fun time in the city, providing endless opportunities to intermingle with the locals and spice up your dating palette.
 For those of you young fashion creatures visiting the City of Light and Love and seeking for a temporary distraction, I have created a guide that will help you utilize PFW to your romantic advantage.

 Scope out the trade shows.
 While I am personally on a very serious Fashion Guy Detox, I wouldn’t disregard this breed of male species altogether.
 Amongst the myriad of useless DJ-photographer hybrids – aka Unemployment Artists – that pervade the city’s every nook and cranny, there are also quite a few talented, interesting men who just so happen to work in the fashion industry.
 While the chances of meeting them at the défilés are slim to none, some can be found at trade events like Première Classe and Tranoi.
 Pretend to be a buyer for a nonexistent store in Eastern Europe and make appointments with the cutest ones.
 (Um, hello – how did Carrie meet Aidan?!)
 My muse, who is always at these things, gets asked by owners of random sneakers brands – right in the middle of meetings – on a regular basis!